Hide your internal APIs

 Step 2: Add a Redocly configuration file

-In this step, you will create a Redocly configuration file with two APIs pointing to the same root file.
+In this step, create a Redocly configuration file with two APIs pointing to the same root file.

 Make a new file in the same hide-apis-demo